 • Couples often wonder if therapy can correct emotional abuse, psychological abuse, and verbal abuse in their relationship.

-• If yes, what types of mental health specialists treat emotionally abusive relationships?
+• If emotional abuse can be corrected, what types of mental health specialists treat emotionally abusive relationships?

 • If you are in an emotionally abusive relationship, learn why you should get the proper help.
 If you are not sure you are in an abusive relationship, take our Emotional Abuse Test.
 See the link below

 Marriage and couples therapy for emotional abuse can be very helpful provided you find the right therapist.
 With the right therapeutic help, even seemingly insurmountable problems — emotional abuse, psychological abuse, verbal abuse — can be overcome.
 The proper therapy can transform you and your partner’s relationship.

 Instead of just accepting a bad relationship or abandoning your relationship, with the right relationship therapy you will develop the tools and skills needed to fix a broken marriage or committed relationship.
 You can create a relationship that is healthy, happy, and long-lasting.
 You can create a home environment that is beneficial for all those living in the family.

 Domestic violence and physical abuse are in a different category from emotional abuse, psychological abuse, and verbal abuse and are not covered in this article.
 Domestic violence and physical abuse often have immediate safety concerns and solutions to put an end to the risk of physical injury need to be dealt with immediately.
 To learn more about Domestic violence and physical abuse read my free marriage and committed relationship counseling information on Domestic Violence and Physical abuse.

 The types of mental health specialists qualified to treat emotionally abusive relationships

 Most psychologists, psychiatrists, and social workers do not have the specialized training required for solving complex relationship problems.
 Finding the right therapist begins with finding a therapist who is trained and certified to work with relationships.